OmarMiniesy/Notes/DevOps/Terraform/Terraform.md

 3. The plan is executed given approval, and the resources are created and provisioned, and dependencies are respected in the execution.

 ---
+### Files and Modules

+A **module** is a collection of `.tf` files kept together in a directory.
+- Nested directories are separate modules.

+> Files are saved using the `.tf` extension.

+All the files that comprise the module are grouped together and can be considered a single document.

+> There is always a root module, and there can only exist one instance of it.

+A terraform configuration is complete once it contains a root module, and a tree of child modules.
+- The root module is the working directory where Terraform is called.

+---